 - Practical Steps for Organizing a Hidden Treasures Event

-The Hidden Treasures Manual is a tool for churches that are interested in working with diaspora* leaders and connecting them to the wider body of Christ in their region.
-It aims to help you develop and organize an event in order to raise awareness for and celebrate what God is doing among diaspora populations in your local neighborhood.
+This Hidden Treasures Manual is a tool for churches interested in working with diaspora* leaders and connecting them to the wider body of Christ in their region.
+It aims to help you develop and organize an event in order to raise awareness for and celebrate what God is doing among diaspora populations in your neighborhood.
 Such an event provides a great opportunity for you to connect and build partnerships as well as to explore mission and outreach opportunities.

 We hope our reflection and experience inspire and assist you and other churches and ministries to initiate similar events.

 *The Greek word diaspora is found throughout the New Testament and is used to describe scattered or displaced people.
 We use the term to describe any first-generation people who have left their original homeland either by force or by choice.
 As such, it is an umbrella term referring to refugees, immigrants, and internationals.
 The term is increasingly being used in sociological and popular literature, for example, the African diaspora, the Asian diaspora, etc.